WHOIGit/nes-lter-trawl-transect-abundance/methods.md

 # Data Cleaning and Assembly

 Where possible, column headers correspond to Darwin Core terms.
 Package assembly was completed in R; see https://github.com/WHOIGit/nes-lter-trawl-transect-abundance for details.
+# Differences from Previous Version

+Data from all four NES cruises in 2024 were added.
+This addition included 39 taxa new to the data set.
+The lifeStage column included in version 1 was eliminated.